universal-ctags/ctags-win32/README.md

 Starting from the build [2019-10-03/70b44e7d](https://github.com/universal-ctags/ctags-win32/releases/tag/2019-10-03%2F70b44e7d), the default directory separator has been changed from `\\` to `/`.
 This should improve the compatibilities to Exuberant Ctags, however if you still have a compatibility issue, try `--output-format=e-ctags` option.
 Also refer to [#2199](https://github.com/universal-ctags/ctags/pull/2199) and [#1325](https://github.com/universal-ctags/ctags/issues/1325).

+Starting from the build [2019-12-10/9f494f08](https://github.com/universal-ctags/ctags-win32/releases/tag/2019-12-10%2F9f494f08), Universal Ctags uses [the UTF-8 code page](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/use-utf8-code-page) on Windows 10 version 1903 or later.
+This allows you to use Unicode file names on u-ctags.
+Also refer to [#2360](https://github.com/universal-ctags/ctags/pull/2360) and [#1837](https://github.com/universal-ctags/ctags/issues/1837).

 # License

 Universal Ctags itself (which is in the ctags subdirectory) is licensed under GPL 2 (or later).